 Major Halfning smiled wanly.
 “Yes, that would be the polite response.”
 He left without waiting for Kenst’s actual answer.

 The clock by the bed said he had three hours.
 The hot shower took a larger chunk of the first hour than he expected.
 The clothes turned out to be fatigue uniforms of the ADF, but without insignia.
 Kenst figured if it wasn’t OK for a civilian to wear the unmarked uniform, they wouldn’t have provided it.
 He dressed and lay down on the bed.
+He relaxed for a few minutes, thinking to call Riadn after a little rest.

 He was sound asleep when there came a knock on the door.
 He struggled to get up, groggy with interrupted sleep.
 “Chae –” he started, and felt a jolt of electricity course through his body.
 He was suddenly completely awake and clear headed.
 He briefly put his hand to his chest, feeling his heart flutter from the rush of adrenaline.

 “Chae, if you did that, don’t do it again.
 That felt like a heart attack.”